-This spring break I went to St Lucia, an island in the Caribbean.
+This spring break, I went to St Lucia, an island in the Caribbean.
 I stayed at a resort called The Landings.

 My favorite part of the vacation was spending the day in an open jeep truck touring the island of St Lucia.
-We got to go into a volcano and into mud baths.
+We got to go into a volcano and mud baths.
 Not only was this a cultural experience, but it was also a once in a lifetime one.
-The volcano had a strong sulfur smell but it was worth it.
+The volcano had a strong sulfur smell, but it was worth it.

 The trip overall was nothing but fun.
 Although, if I had to choose a least favorite part, it would have been a dinner in particular.
 One of the first nights of the vacation, we went out of the resort for dinner.
 We went into the town of Rodney Bay.
 The restaurant was called Spinnakers and had several stray cats and dogs roaming around and lousy food.

 Throughout the trip, we did do some sightseeing.
 However, the view from the beach outside the room was a sight to see itself.
 My sister, mom, and I went on a trip in an open jeep and explored some of the island.
 We drove throughout the island for hours, looking at the breathtaking views.
 We also managed to hike up a waterfall, go through Souferié Volcano, and into the famous mud baths.